ABr-hub/3D-Tooth-or-and-3D-Data-Reconstruction-and-Generation-using-Variational-Autoencoder/README.md

    <img src="assets\3D_Toothmodel_Pointcloud.gif" width="300"/>

 4. **Variational Autoencoder (VAE) Design:** Develop a VAE that learns the statistical distribution of the 3D data, enabling effective reconstruction and generation of new tooth models.
-The basic working principle is depicted below
+The basic working principle is depicted below. \
    *For more details see the respective folder*

      <img src="assets\VAE_.png" width="500"/>